Finding Files that Someone Else Owns in Google Drive

 - For Owner,

-- OR select Specific person... and then enter the email address for the person
+- select Specific person... and then enter the email address for the person

 - Click Search

-Note: Results also include New Google Sites you have access to but don't own
+Note: Results also include Google Sites you have access to but don't own

 Sort Search Results by Last Modified

-To find files you worked on most recently, sort the search results:
+To find files you worked on most recently, sort the search results and/or add a filter to find files modified in last x days

 - In the search results, click the Last modified column heading and select Last modified